 A Crackerjack Guide

 I am deeply indebted to two individuals for the success of my “roots” tour in Gudbrandsdalen.
 One is Pål Kjorstad, head of the Fron Historielag.
-Pål had already helped my research enormously by email, as detailed in a recent post.
+Pål had already helped my research enormously by email, as detailed in this post.
 The day before I arrived in the Fron area, I tried to telephone him, but I had copied his number incorrectly.
 The next morning, I luckily got the correct number and spoke with him for the first time.
 On a moment’s notice, he interrupted his work as a sheep farmer and agricultural consultant, spending the entire day guiding us around my sites of interest.
 At mid-day, he invited us to his home (Kjorstad, naturally), where his lovely wife, Signe, served us coffee and waffles, and his son Rasmus played some excellent folk fiddle for us.

 Pål’s knowledge of the area’s farms and history is truly amazing.
 He met us first at Sør-Fron church.
 My photos of the church are not as brilliant as others I have seen, due in part to the rainy weather.